DawnEver/typst-academic-cv/main_en.typ

   event:"Primary Person",
 )[\
 - Propose a novel design method of flux-barrier end shape based on B-spline curves.
-- achieve an effective electro-mechanical co-optimization workflow with sensitivity\ analysis, surrogate model, intelligent algorithms and multi-level optimization.
+- Achieve an effective electro-mechanical co-optimization workflow with sensitivity\ analysis, surrogate model, intelligent algorithms and multi-level optimization.
 // - Provide optimized motor designs of decrease in torque ripple and max stress\ without significant effect on other machine performances.
 ]